Alberta Highway 2A: Grimshaw

-Highway 2A, known as Highway 2A:36 by Alberta Transportation, begins at Highway 2 at the locality of Roma Junction, 2 km west of the Peace River Airport and 13 km west of the town of Peace River, and terminates in the town of Grimshaw, where it passes by Mile Zero monument of the Mackenzie Highway.
+Highway 2A, known as Highway 2A:36 by Alberta Transportation, begins at Highway 2 at the locality of Roma Junction, 2 km west of the Peace River Airport and 13 km west of the town of Peace River, and terminates in the town of Grimshaw, where it passes the Mile Zero monument of the Mackenzie Highway.

+The segment of Highway 2A through Grimshaw passes the starting point of Highway 35, the Mackenzie Highway, which runs north through the Peace River Country to the Northwest Territories.
+The town is the site of the Historic Mile 0 Mackenzie Park, which marks the southern terminus of that route.

 Major intersections

 The entire route is in M.D. of Peace No. 135.